I-AM-T3X/TokenPriceDisplay/README.md

 ## Planned Features

 - Customization options for text size, color, and font.
+- Additional support for displaying other in-game currencies or tokens.

+## Changelog

+### v1.3 - Persistent Frame Position Across Characters

+- **Global Saved Variables**: Changed saved variables to global to share frame positions across all characters.
+- **Improved Frame Position Handling**: Now uses the `PLAYER_LOGIN` event to ensure the frame is positioned correctly after the UI is fully loaded.
+- **Dynamic Position Loading**: Clears and sets frame points dynamically to prevent conflicts when loading saved positions.
+- **General Code Optimization**: Enhanced overall stability and performance.

+### v1.2 - Event-Driven Price Updates

+- Added event-driven updates using `TOKEN_MARKET_PRICE_UPDATED` to ensure accurate and timely WoW Token price updates.
+- Automatically refreshes token prices upon login or UI reload.
+- Optimized the code to improve reliability and prevent outdated price information.

+### v1.1 - Initial Release

+- Live WoW Token price display with automatic updates every 5 minutes.
+- Movable and resizable window for easy customization.

 ## Contributing

 We welcome contributions from the community!
-If you have suggestions, encounter bugs, or want to contribute to the development of **TokenPriceChecker**, please follow these steps:
+If you have suggestions, encounter bugs, or want to contribute to the development of **Token Price Display**, please follow these steps:

 1. **Fork** the repository.
 2. **Create a new branch**: `git checkout -b feature/YourFeatureName`.